 Where is your predominant wind.
 How windy is your site, where are the sheltered spots?

-You can plant fast growing species like silver wattle, tagasate or pitasporum which can be seen as temporary and removed after 5-7 years, once more permanent shelter trees have established.
+Fast growing species like silver wattle, tagasate or pitasporum can be grown as fast, temporary shelter and they can be removed after 5-7 years, once more permanent shelter trees have established.

-A forest of sufficient size will eventually create its own microclimate, but it is likely that you will need hardier species to take the edge off cold prevailing winds, especially in the early stages.
+A large food forest will eventually create its own microclimate, but even then, you will probably still need hardier species to take the edge off cold prevailing winds, especially in the early stages.

-Where does your rain fall go.
-Do you have ponds, swampy areas, dry patches, rivers that develop in downpours?
+After the sun, the water is probably the next big key thing that is hard to change.
+Watch your site and work out where your water and rain fall goes.
+Do you have ponds, swampy areas, dry patches, rivers or streams that develop in downpours?

-If you watch a lot of Geoff Lawton, you will know he is all about the swale.
+Swales are a popular notion in permaculture.
 A swale is a mound of dirt placed on contour to slow down and stop the flow of water, encouraging it to sink deep in to the soil.

 If you live in a drought prone area however, a swale or some hugelculture beds might be appropriate for you.